Adrinlol/Leetcode-JavaScript-Algorithm-Solutions/README.md

 To improve the first solution we can improve time complexity by sacrificing space and creating an object and storing the difference between the index of nums array and the target value.

+The space complexity for this solution is O(N).

+The time complexity for this solution is O(N).

 ### Solution 2

 ```js